mahbubsumon085/flaky-test-parser-tools/README.md

   Contains the source code that includes the flaky test.

 - **`Fixed.patch`**:
   A patch file used to generate the fixed version of the source code from the `Flaky` folder.
-Used by **`flaky_analysis_tool.sh`** during execution.

 - **`FixedCodeChange.patch`**:
   A patch file used to generate the fixed version with additional code changes from the `Flaky` folder.
-Used by **`flaky_analysis_tool.sh`** during execution.

 - **`FlakyCodeChange.patch`**:
   A patch file used to generate the flaky version with additional code changes from the `Flaky` folder.
-This patch is applied by **`flaky_analysis_tool.sh`** during execution to prepare the required source for analysis.

 - **`Flakym2`**:
   A directory used to store the `.m2` repository for Maven dependencies during test execution.
 This ensures that the containerized environment can access required dependencies efficiently without re-downloading them for each run.